Real Estate Law

-Landlord-tenant law governs how residential and commercial properties are leased between landlords and tenants.
-Each state has its own laws about the particular facets of leases in their jurisdictions, but some overarching rules apply across the country.
+Landlord-tenant law governs both residential and commercial property leases.
+These laws may vary by state, but some overarching rules apply across the country.

 The information on this page is meant to provide a general overview of the law.
 The laws in your state and/or city may deviate significantly from those described here.
 If you have specific questions related to your situation you should speak with a local attorney.

 - Put A Lid On It!!
 Neighbors, Noise and How to Alleviate the Nuisance

 - What is the Real Estate Settlement Procedures Act (RESPA)?

 - Is a Short Sale Right for Me?